Levan-Kikadze/Bproj/README.md

 ## Included Documentation

+The project includes these files:

-- `bachelors-demand-forecasting-dashboard/docs/bachelor_report.md`: aligned bachelor report draft based on the implemented system.
+* `bachelors-demand-forecasting-dashboard/docs/bachelor_report.md`: bachelor report draft based on the implemented system.
-- `bachelors-demand-forecasting-dashboard/README.md`: main technical and usage overview.
+* `bachelors-demand-forecasting-dashboard/README.md`: main technical and usage overview.
-- `bachelors-demand-forecasting-dashboard/requirements-validated.txt`: frozen package snapshot matching the latest validated local environment.
+* `bachelors-demand-forecasting-dashboard/requirements-validated.txt`: frozen package snapshot from the latest validated local environment.
-- `bachelors-demand-forecasting-dashboard/docs/reproducibility_snapshot.md`: exact validated environment snapshot for the latest local verification.
+* `bachelors-demand-forecasting-dashboard/docs/reproducibility_snapshot.md`: exact environment snapshot from the latest local verification.
-- `bachelors-demand-forecasting-dashboard/docs/technical_documentation.md`: architecture, methodology, and implementation details.
+* `bachelors-demand-forecasting-dashboard/docs/technical_documentation.md`: architecture, methodology, and implementation details.
-- `bachelors-demand-forecasting-dashboard/docs/user_manual.md`: end-user instructions for operating the dashboard.
+* `bachelors-demand-forecasting-dashboard/docs/user_manual.md`: user instructions for operating the dashboard.

-## What This Project Demonstrates
+## What This Project Shows

-- Modular Python design with a clear separation between UI and business logic.
+This project shows that you can build a practical analytical dashboard with:

+* modular Python code that separates the UI from business logic,
-- Explainable time-series forecasting using Moving Average and Exponential Smoothing.
+* explainable time-series forecasting with Moving Average and Exponential Smoothing,
-- Transparent preprocessing with explicit reporting of removed rows and normalized transaction values.
+* clear preprocessing that reports removed rows and normalized transaction values,
-- Automated regression coverage for preprocessing, forecasting, and anomaly detection.
+* automated regression tests for preprocessing, forecasting, and anomaly detection,
-- User-facing analytical outputs suitable for a bachelor-project demonstration.
+* user-facing analytical outputs that support a bachelor-project demo.